-Well, browsers seem to lag far behind than others.
+Well, browsers seem to lag far behind others.
 However, that’s where the Stadia story starts.
-It doesn’t require to download the game file on your device as everything will be run on Google’s data centers and beam it to your devices.
+It doesn’t require downloading the game file on your device as everything will be run on Google’s data centers and beam it to your devices.

 The process will require the use of Chromecast to connect with your TV and controller over Wi-Fi.
-As of now, you need to use USB-C data cable for connecting with your mobile phone/tablet and PC.
+You need to use a USB-C data cable to connect with your mobile phone/tablet and PC.
 If you want to switch between your gadgets, you will need to use the Stadia app on your phone.
 This makes it technically different from traditional consoles.

 In essence, the browser will act as the pivotal facilitation factor for the cloud-based servers to run the games on your devices.
 Well, it means that the browsers may surface as the underdogs in the gaming landscape.